 Although it is possible to self-publish a book entirely for free, in reality, self-publishing can be a multifaceted and costly process.
 This is why authors should take every opportunity of the free book promotion.
-So, how do you promote your book for free?
+So how do you promote your book for free?
 This post reviews twenty ways of free book promotion.
-Let’s go!

 1. Promote your book on free promo sites

 Start by inviting friends and family to follow and like your Facebook page and ask them to spread the word.
-Facebook offers you opportunity to be more casual or personal than other social media platform like LinkedIn or GoodReads.
+Facebook offers you the opportunity to be more casual or personal than other social media platforms like LinkedIn or GoodReads.

 3. Create a GoodReads author profile